-For all those mornings (and afternoons) when you have been awakened too early, too roughly.
+For all those mornings (and afternoons) when you have been awakened too early, or too roughly.
 Needs to be voiced in a spooky, unearthly voice.

 11. “A naked American man stole my balloons.” — Little Boy, An American Werewolf in London (1981)

 You can start with this famous horror movie quote when you are unsure whether you can adequately explain the convoluted circumstances leading to your current predicament.
 It secures attention.
 It also lightens i.e. set the mood for the barrage of info to come.